avocadoali/junction-2022/README.md

 # Junction 2022 - Nexi Challenge - Crack the Payments
 ### Project by: 2 Coders 1 Card

+## About the Implementation
+- the main backend and card reading is implemented in PresentationBackend.py
+- parseATR.py and smartcard_list.txt are open source ressources created by: https://github.com/LudovicRousseau
+- there is a demo running at: https://junction-2022.herokuapp.com/

 ## The Result
 We managed to access the cards internal filesystem, read it and interpret most of its contents.
 As demonstration we wrote a tool, which allows you to read any Visa card through a smartcard reader and display selected contents of the card.
 We show the user the most interesting pieces of information and give a brief explanation why it is potentially harmful information.